-Dental procedures can cause anxiety for many adults, and can be even more so for children.
+Dental procedures can cause anxiety for many adults and can be even more so for children.
 Having dental work can make children very anxious.
 The decision to use sedation is an important one and one that shouldn’t be taken lightly.
-But there are many ways to help ease the anxiety of going to the dentist that come with very little risk.
+But there are many ways to help ease the anxiety of going to the dentist that comes with very little risk.
 If your child is having extensive dental work done, sedation can also mean fewer trips to the dentist.

 Oral Sedation Dentistry

-Oral sedation dentistry involves the administration of medications that calms a patient creating a drowsy, sleep-like state.
+Oral sedation dentistry involves the administration of medications that calm a patient creating a drowsy, sleep-like state.
 Oral Sedation patients are conscious, can breathe on their own, and are able to respond to questions.
 This is referred to as “Sedation Dentistry.”
 Some children who are experiencing anxiety and are unable to cooperate for needed dental treatment can benefit from oral sedation dentistry.

 Special Needs Dentistry

-If you have a child with special needs who is unable to cooperate for dental care, we are here to help you and your loved one here at The Dental Anesthesia Center.
+If you have a child with special needs who are unable to cooperate for dental care, we are here to help you and your loved one here at The Dental Anesthesia Center.
 Developmentally disabilities, special needs, and medically compromised individuals suffer from an array of dental problems just like everyone else!
 From dental abscesses to throbbing pain, cavities and gum disease; everyone requires individual attention and dental care.

-When you and your child come in for your appointment, Dr. Hoffmann, Dr. Thoms, or Dr. Daugherty will decide which option is the best for your child depending on their anxiety level and cooperation.
+When you and your child come in for your appointment, Dr. Hoffmann, Dr. Thoms, or Dr. Behl will decide which option is the best for your child depending on their anxiety level and cooperation.

 Pediatric Dentist St. Louis